Crypteia: Ritualistic activity

 The French historian Henri Jeanmaire points out that the unstructured and covert activities of the Crypteia are unlike the disciplined and well-ordered communal life of the Spartan hoplites (see Homonoia).
 Jeanmaire suggests that the Crypteia was a rite of passage, possibly predating the classical military organization, and may have been preserved through Sparta's legendary religious conservatism.
 He draws comparison with the initiation rituals of some African secret societies (wolf-men and leopard men).
-Members of the Crypteia may have not shared the commonality with Spartan hoplites that Jeanmaire describes during their service as apart of the institution, but they eventually returned to their communities and were integrated back into the complex Spartan social system.
+Members of the Crypteia may have not shared the commonality with Spartan hoplites that Jeanmaire describes during their service as a part of the institution, but they eventually returned to their communities and were integrated back into the complex Spartan social system.

+Classical sources

+Several surviving classical sources, from several different centuries, describe, or mention, or at least are thought by some Classicists to reference the Crypteia.

+5th century BC

+Herodotus is thought by some to have been referring to the Crypteia when he writes "Now the Lacedemonians put to death by night all those whom they put to death, but no man by day."